I. Classroom Procedures

 - Sharla Miles

-If any approver on this list finds that data within the submitted form must be updated prior to approval being granted, it would stop routing through the chain and would be returned to the PI.
-Reviewers have the option of sending the PI a note that reflects the requested changes.
-The PI will then need to resubmit the form once they have made those changes.
+If any Org Approver on this list finds that information within the submitted form must be updated prior to approval being granted, s/he can return the submission to the PI; this step would stop the routing process.
+Org Approvers must email the PI with the requested changes.
+The PI will then need to resubmit the application once they have made those changes.
+Routing will resume with the Org Approver that return the submission.

 - What guidance does the Office of Human Research Protections (OHRP) offer regarding research involving Oral History interviews?